chesahkalu/azure_administrator/virtual_network.md

 ![IP Addressing](resources/Screenshot-2024-06-08-at-7.56.09-AM.png)

+---

+### Azure DNS

+Azure DNS is a hosting service for DNS domains that provides name resolution using the Microsoft Azure infrastructure.
+By hosting your domains in Azure, you can manage your DNS records using the same credentials, APIs, tools, and billing as your other Azure services.
+Azure DNS supports both IPv4 and IPv6 addresses.

+After purchasing a domain name, To host the domain name with Azure DNS, you first need to create a DNS zone for that domain.
+A DNS zone holds all the DNS entries for your domain.
+You can create a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.
+After you create a DNS zone, you can add DNS records to the zone.
+DNS records are used to map domain names to IP addresses.

+1. DNS Zone: Start by creating a DNS zone, providing the `Domain name`, `subscription`, `resource group and location`.
+The DNS zone is the container for all the DNS records for a domain.
+You can create a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.
+After you create a DNS zone, you can add DNS records to the zone.

+2. Get the Name Servers: After creating a DNS zone, you need to get the name servers for the zone.
+The name servers are the servers that host the DNS records for your domain.
+You need to provide these name servers to your domain registrar to delegate the domain to Azure DNS.
+You can get the name servers for a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.

+3. Update the Domain Registrar: After getting the name servers for a DNS zone, you need to update the domain registrar with the name servers.
+The domain registrar is the company where you purchased the domain name.
+You need to provide the name servers to the domain registrar to delegate the domain to Azure DNS.
+After you update the domain registrar with the name servers, Azure DNS can host the DNS records for your domain.

+4. Verify delegation of domain name services: The next step is to verify that the delegated domain now points to the Azure DNS zone you created for the domain.
+This process can take as few as 10 minutes, but might take longer.

+To verify the success of the domain delegation, query the start of authority (SOA) record.
+The SOA record is automatically created when the Azure DNS zone is set up.
+You can verify the SOA record using a tool like `nslookup`.

+5. Configure DNS settings through DNS Records: After creating a DNS zone, you can add DNS records to the zone.
+DNS records are used to map domain names to IP addresses.
+You can add the following types of DNS records to a DNS zone:
+    - **A**: Maps a domain name to an IPv4 address.
+    - **AAAA**: Maps a domain name to an IPv6 address.
+    - **CNAME**: Maps a domain name to another domain name.
+    - **MX**: Maps a domain name to a mail server.
+    - **NS**: Maps a domain name to a name server.
+    - **PTR**: Maps an IP address to a domain name.
+    - **SOA**: Specifies the start of authority for a DNS zone.
+    - **SRV**: Maps a domain name to a service.
+    - **TXT**: Maps a domain name to text information.

+**Apex Domain**: An apex domain is a domain that doesn't contain a subdomain.
+For example, `contoso.com` is an apex domain.
+An apex domain is also known as a root domain.
+An apex domain can't be a CNAME record.
+A CNAME record is a type of DNS record that maps a domain name to another domain name.
+An apex domain can have other types of DNS records, such as A records and MX records.

+**Azure Alias Record**: An Azure alias record is a type of DNS record that is specific to Azure DNS.
+An Azure alias record is used to map an apex domain to an Azure resource, such as an `Azure Content Delivery Network (CDN) endpoint`, `A public IP resource`, `Azure Traffic Manager profile`, `A front-door profile`.
+Alias records also provide support for load-balanced applications in the zone apex.
+The alias record set supports the following DNS zone record types: `A`, `AAAA`, `CNAME`, and `CNAME`.
+With alias records you can:

+- **Prevents dangling DNS records**: A dangling DNS record occurs when the DNS zone records aren't up to date with changes to IP addresses.
+Alias records prevent dangling references by tightly coupling the lifecycle of a DNS record with an Azure resource.
+- **Updates DNS record set automatically when IP addresses change**: When the underlying IP address of a resource, service, or application is changed, the alias record ensures that any associated DNS records are automatically refreshed.
+- **Hosts load-balanced applications at the zone apex**: Alias records allow for zone apex resource routing to Traffic Manager.
+- **Points zone apex to Azure Content Delivery Network endpoints**: With alias records, you can now directly reference your Azure Content Delivery Network instance.

+An alias record allows you to link the zone apex (wideworldimports.com) to a load balancer.
+It creates a link to the Azure resource rather than a direct IP-based connection.
+So, if the IP address of your load balancer changes, the zone apex record continues to work.

+---

 ### Azure Network Watcher

 Azure Network Watcher is a regional service that helps you monitor, diagnose, and gain insights into your network infrastructure in Azure.
 Below are the key features  Network Watcher: